rasor/rasor.github.io/content/2019/LinuxLiteInstall.md

 * Select source (.iso), target (USB) and burn.
 * Info: balena also offers a Raspberri PI - [balenaFin](https://www.balena.io/fin/) to host the OS.

+### Testing Lite

+Lite was really easy to use - just as a user without cmd line needs - the tools are just where you are used to in Windows.
+I didn't have to install any driver on my old PC.

 The End